helm/charts/stable/airflow/README.md

   * As there is no reason to change the port of the embedded redis, and we have separated the external redis configs.

 The following values have been ADDED:
+* `airflow.extraPipPackages`:
+  * Allows extra pip packages to be installed in the airflow-web/scheduler/worker containers.
 * `web.extraPipPackages`:
   * Allows extra pip packages to be installed in the airflow-web container only.